Red Bull X-Alps: History

 The concept for the Red Bull X-Alps was developed by Austrian pilot Hannes Arch who saw a TV documentary in which German pilot Toni Bender crossed the Alps from North to South by paraglider, carrying all his equipment, sleeping rough and hiking parts of the way.

 "I thought it would be cool to base a paragliding competition on this format and developed a basic concept for it - and the idea was born!
 Together with Red Bull, we have developed it over the years to be the Red Bull X-Alps it is today - the toughest and most extreme endurance and outdoor race in the world.
 Its simplicity is what makes it most appealing.
 We start in Salzburg and whoever arrives in Monaco first wins.
 That's it.
 It's about body and soul, not about hundreds of rules and regulations," Arch has said.

 When conditions are good, athletes use paragliders to fly, and when they are not they must run or hike, carrying their paraglider and other mandatory equipment.
 The use of tunnels and all other forms of transport are not permitted.

 The first edition led from Austria's Dachstein Glacier to Monaco via Germany's highest mountain, the Zugspitze, Mont Blanc and Mont Gros in France.
 Seventeen athletes and their support teams covered a distance of 800 kilometers as the crow flies.

 Over the years the route and the turn points have changed.
+From 2009 to 2021 the race started from the Austrian city of Salzburg.
+During the Monaco years due to airspace restrictions, the clock officially stopped for athletes at the turn point above the city state, situated at Mt Gros, then later Peille.
+Athletes would then make a ceremonial flight to a landing float in the sea.
+This was situated off the beach of Le Larvotto.
+By 2019 it was becoming increasingly difficult to secure permissions and the landing float was moved to Roquebrune-Cap-Martin.

-From 2009 the race started off in the Austrian city of Salzburg.
-At 1,031 kilometers, the 2013 course was the longest in the history of the race and athletes had to pass 10 turn points: Gaisberg, Dachstein, and Wildkogel in Austria; Zugspitze in Germany; Ortler/Sulden in Italy; Interlaken, Matterhorn in Switzerland; Mont Blanc, Saint Hilaire, and Peille in France.
+At 1,031 kilometers, the 2013 course was the longest in the history of the race and the race has steadily increased in distance.
+In 2019 the route was 1,138km, 2021 it was 1,238km and 2023 it was 1,223km.
+The 2025 route is 1,283km.

 New to the 2015 race was the Powertraveller Prologue, a one-day hike and paragliding contest in the Salzburgerland region.
-Starting and finishing in Fuschl am See, athletes are required to hike or fly a 38 km course around two turn points, the Zwölferhorn and Schafberg peaks.
+Starting and finishing in Fuschl am See, athletes were required to hike or fly a 38 km course around two turn points, the Zwölferhorn and Schafberg peaks.
 It was won by Paul Guschlbauer in 2h 21m.
-In 2017, the prologue will return to Fuschl am See as the Leatherman Prologue on June 29.

-The 2015 race started July 5 and ended July 17.
-It was won for the fourth time in a row by the Swiss athlete Christian Maurer who reached the finish, a landing float in Monaco bay, on July 14.
-His official time, which stops at the final turn point of Peille above Monaco, was 8d 4h 37m.
+The Prologue has been a feature of the race ever since.

 Thanks to GPS-Live Tracking, all athletes can be followed in real time on the official website throughout the race.
-The exact position of the athletes is monitored via data loggers and GSM cell phones.
-The athletes also carry a camera with them at all times.
-Stills and videos are used in the athletes’ online diaries, which are kept up to date by their supporters.